FAQ

 For directions, map and Translink directions, see the location page.

 We do not have a wait list.
-MRI scans can be obtained with 24 to 48 hours notice.
+MRI scans can sometimes be obtained with 24 to 48 hours notice depending on our schedule.
+You can check availability using our online booking tool.

 Referrals